 Whetstone Park and the Park of Roses

 After exploring the bike paths, sitting by the pond, or enjoying a picnic at Whetstone Park, take a stroll through the Park of Roses.
 This garden is one of the largest public rose gardens in America.
 Make sure to plan a visit between June and September to catch the roses while they are in full bloom.

-The Topiary Garden located in the heart of Downtown Columbus is a must see for visitors and residents alike.
+The Topiary Garden located in the heart of Downtown Columbus is a must-see for visitors and residents alike.
 This unique park offers paved walking paths through the peaceful and serene park.
 It’s fun for the whole family, but especially for the kids, as it’s a great spot in Columbus to catch Pokemon on the popular app, PokemonGo!

-Gardens, a carousel, and a large stage for live performances, the Columbus Commons is a park located downtown.
+With gardens, a carousel, and a large stage for live performances, the Columbus Commons is a park located downtown.
 Chock-full of events, the Commons has plenty of things to do and to look forward to.

 McFerson Commons Park